 Did you know 1% to 3% of all newborn babies are exposed to a car crash before birth?
 Around 170,000 U.S. car accidents per year involve pregnant women.

-These accidents pose serious health dangers for mothers and babies, including risks of miscarriage, oxygen deprivation, premature birth, birth defects, and death.
+When you are pregnant in a car accident it can pose serious health dangers for mothers and babies, including risks of miscarriage, oxygen deprivation, premature birth, birth defects, and death.
 The National Institutes of Health report a significantly increased chance of a baby having cerebral palsy after a motor vehicle accident.

 But it’s almost impossible for pregnant moms to avoid being in vehicles.
 Just like everyone else, they have to drive to work and live their daily lives, always vulnerable to bad drivers.